 The PTSS investigates the feasibility of different options to achieve a public transport step change.
 It sets out the relative merits of three options.
-A preferred option
+A preferred option will be decided through public consultation and a separate decision making process.

 The process